BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/publicize/README.txt

 publicize_toolbox.sh is a symlink to ~/private/toolbox/dont_distribute/publicize/publicize_toolbox.sh so that this script can be versioned.
-It calls the syncscript to do the mirroring, then calls git to do the versioning.
+It calls the sync file to do the mirroring, then calls git to do the versioning.

 publicize_toolbox.sh can take arguments.
 These are useful during